-Veterinary technicians work under the supervision of veterinarians and are responsible for examining animals and performing laboratory tests.
-Occupational duties include taking blood, preparing tissue samples, exposing x-rays and providing specialized nursing care.
-Certificate programs in veterinary technology prepare students to take on this role.
-They include classroom instruction in animal physiology, diseases and care, as well as field experience for gaining practical skills.
+Veterinary tech certification programs include classroom instruction in animal physiology, diseases and care, as well as field experience for gaining practical skills.
 Students may also learn to assist in dental and surgical procedures for animals.
-Certificate programs last from 1-3 years and must be accredited by the American Veterinary Medical Association.
+Certificate programs last from 1-3 years and must be accredited by the American Veterinary Medical Association (AVMA).

 - Animal care and restraint

 - Animal diseases

 The American Association of Veterinary State Boards (AAVSB) certifies three levels of technician competence.
 A veterinary technician certification takes two years to complete and requires students to pass the National Veterinary Technician exam.
 The exam includes written, oral and practical questions, designed to test student knowledge of veterinary technology.
 The American Association for Laboratory Animal Science (AALAS) also offers practice tests and study guides to help students pass the exam.
 Topics covered on the exam include the following:

 - Animal medical techniques

 Graduates of a certificate program in veterinary technology are qualified to perform technical duties in different settings.
 Professionals are prepared to work with all types of animal species and deal with various medical ailments on a daily basis.
 Employment opportunities are available in:

 - Research and academic institutions